Best Practices

 AWS releases new products at an astounding rate, making it hard for users to keep up with best practices and use cases for those services.
 The risk for IT teams is that they will miss out on the release of AWS services that can improve business operations, save them money, and optimize IT performance.

-Let’s revisit a service that I think is particularly underutilized.
+Let’s revisit a particularly underutilized service.
 Amazon’s T2 instance types are not new, but they can seem complicated to someone who is not intimately familiar.
 In the words of Amazon, “T2 instances are for workloads that don’t use the full CPU often or consistently, but occasionally need to burst to higher CPU performance.”
-This definition seems vague to me.
-What happens when the instance uses the CPU more than “often”?
-How is that manifested in actual performance?
-How to reconcile wildly varying CloudWatch and OS statistics, like the below?
+This definition seems vague, though.

-Amazon explains that “T2 instances’ baseline performance and ability to burst are governed by CPU Credits.
-Each T2 instance receives CPU Credits continuously, the rate of which depends on the instance size.
-T2 instances accrue CPU Credits when they are idle, and use CPU Credits when they are active.
-A CPU Credit provides the performance of a full CPU core for one minute.”
-So the instance is constantly “fed” CPU Credits, and consumes them when the CPU is active.
-If the rate of consumption is less than the rate of feeding, the CPUCreditBalance (a metric visible in CloudWatch) will increase.
-Otherwise it will decrease (or stay the same).
+Amazon explains that “T2 instances’ baseline performance and ability to burst are governed by CPU credits.
+Each T2 instance receives CPU credits continuously, the rate of which depends on the instance size.
+T2 instances accumulate CPU credits when they are idle and use them when they are active.
+A CPU credit provides the performance of a full CPU core for one minute.”
+So the instance is constantly “fed” CPU credits and consumes them when the CPU is active.
+If the consumption rate exceeds the feeding rate, the CPUCreditBalance (a metric visible in CloudWatch) will increase.
+Otherwise, it will decrease (or stay the same).
+This dynamic defines T2 instances as part of AWS’s burstable instance family.

 screen-shot-2016-12-12-at-5-01-56-pm

-This instance is consuming 0.43 CPU Credits per minute (with a constant balance of zero – so it is consuming all the Credits as fast as it is allocated them).
-So, in fact, this instance is getting 25.8 usage Credits per hour (.43 * 60 minutes), not the theoretical 24.
+This instance consumes 0.43 CPU credits per minute (with a constant balance of zero, so it consumes all the credits as fast as they are allocated).
+So, in fact, this instance gets 25.8 usage credits per hour (.43 * 60 minutes), not the theoretical 24.

 screen-shot-2016-12-12-at-5-04-22-pm

-But what does this mean to the instance’s performance?
-Amazon thinks the instance is running at 21% utilization (as reported by CloudWatch).
+But how does this affect the instance’s performance?
+Amazon thinks the instance is running at CPU 21% utilization (as reported by CloudWatch).
 What does the operating system think?

 Looking at operating system performance statistics for the same instance, we see a very different picture: